TL;DR

 This is a permanent, annual compliance obligation.
 The 30 May 2026 deadline covers the first mandatory reporting cycle, but the law establishes an ongoing framework.
 Organisations that treat this as a one-time exercise will find themselves under-resourced for subsequent cycles.

-For GRC and compliance teams, this creates a new, recurring workstream that sits alongside existing obligations: the UAE Personal Data Protection Law (PDPL), CBUAE cybersecurity requirements for financial institutions, and sector-specific frameworks from the Dubai Financial Services Authority (DFSA) or UAE Central Bank.
-ESG compliance is now a permanent line item on the GRC programme — not a separate sustainability track.
+For GRC and compliance teams, this creates a new, recurring workstream that sits alongside existing obligations such as the UAE Personal Data Protection Law (PDPL), UAE Central Bank cybersecurity and operational risk requirements for financial institutions, and sector-specific regulatory obligations enforced by authorities such as the Dubai Financial Services Authority.
+ESG compliance is now a permanent line item within the GRC programme — not a separate sustainability track.

 Managing GHG reporting alongside cybersecurity, privacy, and sectoral compliance frameworks manually — across spreadsheets and disconnected tools — increases the risk of errors, missed deadlines, and inadequate audit trails.